Decommissioning Area-Specific Intranets

 - Content requiring restricted access must wait for the provincial SharePoint site to be developed but work to prepare that content can begin immediately.

-Please speak with your leaders regarding legacy site content.
+Please speak with your leadership regarding legacy site content.

 Please connect with your leaders if you cannot find the content you need.

-Development of the site’s design and navigation is currently in progress and more information shared as it is available.
+Development of the site’s design and navigation is currently in progress and more information will be shared as it is available.

 No, the appearance will differ because the provincial platforms will follow specific presentation standards and offer a more modern, streamlined interface.